BiggRonn/README-Generator-RWH/test.md

   ## Contributing
   ​
-  "Please don't help, leave me alone"
-  ​
+  you can go to the bottom of the page for my GitHub and email link ​
   ## Tests
   ​
   To run tests, run the following command:
   ​
   ```
-  TESTSETEST1
+  jest probably idk
   ```
   ​
   ## Questions
   ​
   If you have any questions about the repo, open an issue or contact me directly at BigRonald42@hotmail.com.
-You can find more of my work at [BiggRonn](https://github.com/BiggRonn/).
+You can find more of my work at [GitHub](https://github.com/BiggRonn/).